top of page

 Operations Manager / Volunteer Coordinator

-A Licensed Massage Therapist and Pilates studio owner and educator, Carla's journey into understanding human anatomy and movement began in 1995 while attaining her Bachelor degree in Physical Education in São Paulo, Brazil.
-Her passion for posture, alignment, and movement led her to attain her Pilates certification thru BASI® in 2011 and to participating in hands-on human dissection courses in the cadaver laboratory, beginning with Gil Hedley in 2012.
-Nine years later, Carla moved to Colorado Springs to assist Gil Hedley on his project, Anatomy from A to Z. In addition to teaching dissection workshops, Carla is also the Volunteer Coordinator and Operations Manager for the Institute for Anatomical Research.
+A Licensed Massage Therapist, Pilates studio owner, and movement educator, Carla’s journey into understanding human anatomy and movement began in 1995 while attaining her Bachelor’s degree in Physical Education in São Paulo, Brazil.
+Her passion for posture, alignment, and movement led her to attain her Pilates certification in 2011 and to participate in hands-on human dissection courses in the cadaver laboratory, beginning with Gil Hedley in 2012.

 bottom of page